HEALTHY HEART

 Regular Blood Pressure Monitoring:

-Regular monitoring and control of blood pressure can help in early detection of issues.
+• Regular measurement and control of blood pressure can help detect problems early.

 • null

-High levels of bad (LDL) cholesterol can contribute to the development of atherosclerosis.
+• High levels of LDL (“bad”) cholesterol can contribute to the development of atherosclerosis.

-A healthy diet and, if necessary, medications can help maintain optimal cholesterol levels.
+• A healthy diet and, if necessary, medication can help maintain optimal cholesterol levels.

 • null